-The Sacramento Regional Wastewater Treatment Plant employs reliable treatment processes that mirror nature’s handling of wastewater, with an important advantage: what nature might take months to complete, the Plant accomplishes in about eight hours.
+The EchoWater Resource Recovery Facility employs reliable treatment processes that mirror nature’s handling of wastewater, with an important advantage: What nature might take months to complete, the facility accomplishes in about eight hours.

 The following important steps take place during the wastewater treatment process: